texcoffier/StoX/README.md

   * Add instructions `ROTATE(nr_items, shift)`, `JUMP FCT`, `RETURN`.
   * Add an integer-to-boolean function and use it for comparison operators.
   * Add documentation/parameters at the block bottom.
-  * Add time travel to the syntactic analyzer: it is needed for debugging.
+  * Add time travel to the optimizer: it is needed for debugging.